 • It was good to see Val Kilmer.

 • Tom’s introduction at the beginning.
-Say what you will, but it was humbling to see him thank the audience for being there.
+Say what you will, but it was nice to see him thank the audience for being there.

 I did not like:

-• The new characters were okayish.
+• The new characters were mediocre.
 Definitely not on par with Iceman, Slider, Hollywood, Viper or Jester.
-They just looked one-dimensional and other than Rooster, did not seem to have any distinct personalities.
+They were one-dimensional and other than Rooster, they did not seem to have any distinct personalities.

-• “Fifth-generation fighters.”
-I guess this is because of PC, and it was inappropriate to say “Sukhois.”
-My issue here is that everytime they said that it took me out of the movie.
-Does our army refer to enemy aircraft as “fifth-generation fighters” instead of calling them by their names?
+• The line “Fifth-generation fighters.”
+I guess this was because of political-correctness, as it was probably inappropriate to say “Sukhois.”
+My issue here is that every time they said “Fifth-generation fighters“, it kind of took me out of the movie.
+Does our army refer to enemy aircraft as “Fifth-generation fighters” instead of calling them by their names?

 • The ending was a little dragged, forced, and could have done better.
 It felt as if they ran out of ideas and came up with whatever they could to wrap the movie up.